omatrot/LinqToEdmx/README.md

 Right now I've decided to duplicate the existing code and tweak namespaces to be able to work with V2 & V3 edmx files explicitely...

-But... even in V2, I could'nt enumerate properly over entities without errors...
+**Now fixed**: But... even in V2, I could'nt enumerate properly over entities without errors...
 Which seems to indicate that the project actualy never worked properly on CodePlex :(